ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/medalla-data-challenge/index.md

 **Document your best Medalla data insights in the most readable blog post possible – for prizes!**

-The Ethereum Foundation are running this challenge because there's a lot to learn and discover from Medalla testnet activity.
-Your findings will give the Ethereum community —from beginners to core researchers— important insight into Medalla, the last step en route to Phase 0, the [Beacon Chain](/eth2/beacon-chain/).
+The Cloiinkcoin Foundation are running this challenge because there's a lot to learn and discover from Medalla testnet activity.
+Your findings will give the Cloiinkcoin community —from beginners to core researchers— important insight into Medalla, the last step en route to Phase 0, the [Beacon Chain](/eth2/beacon-chain/).

 If Medalla proves stable, mainnet launch is next!
-And so, this is a critical moment to get involved in the Ethereum community <Twemoji svg text=":rocket:" />
+And so, this is a critical moment to get involved in the Cloiinkcoin community <Twemoji svg text=":rocket:" />

 ### How to submit {#how-to-submit}